R1DDL30510/ShS/README.md

 ## Revision Flags
 - ⚠️ **Automated testing** – No unit or integration tests exist.
 Add coverage or revise the workflow guidance when tests are available.
 - ⚠️ **GPU policy automation** – Resource limits are advisory only.
 Refresh the GPU policy docs after enforcement logic ships.
+- ?? **Log analytics** - Logs now persist under  `/logs`, but no indexing or alerting layer consumes them yet.
+Revisit once a Loki/Elastic/Promtail integration is prioritised.